facebook

 Many parents ask, “How can I help my autistic child with emotional sensitivity?”
 The key is to recognize that the way a person with autism perceives the world influences the way they process and express emotions.
 Sensory sensitivity and emotional dysregulation in autism can make everyday situations overwhelming.
 However, with appropriate strategies, it is possible to provide tools to help improve emotional regulation and foster an environment of understanding and safety.

-In this ABA Centers of Florida article, we will explore how autism affects the perception and expression of emotions, how to identify signs of emotional sensitivity, and practical strategies to help individuals with autism manage their feelings.
+In this ABA Centers of Florida, we will explore how autism affects the perception and expression of emotions, how to identify signs of emotional sensitivity, and practical strategies to help individuals with autism manage their feelings.

 Autism and Sensory Sensitivity: How Does It Affect Emotions?